-In just 20 years, FGCU has made an indelible impact on Southwest Florida
+In little more than 20 years, FGCU has made an indelible impact on Southwest Florida

 We are a catalyst for the area’s economy and a cultural hub for the community.
 Our students enjoy one of the highest graduate employment rates among the state’s universities.
 Our campus and region serve as a living laboratory from which life-improving discoveries emanate.
 And our sports teams energize the entire region.
 Inspiring those who inspire others — that’s The FGCU Effect.

 In 2017 FGCU welcomed Michael Martin, Ph.D. as our fourth president.

 Wilson G. Bradshaw, Ph.D.

 William C. Merwin, Ph.D.

 Roy E. McTarnaghan, Ph.D.

 - Teaching is our primary mission, with 83% of classes taught by full-time faculty and a 22:1 student-to-faculty ratio

 - FGCU leads the State University System in the percentage of alumni employed in Florida after graduation